top of page

 Veronika Shoba

-Veronika Shoba completed her PhD in Chemistry at the University of Nebraska-Lincoln under the supervision of Dr. James Takacs.
+Veronika completed her PhD in Chemistry at the University of Nebraska-Lincoln under the supervision of Dr. James Takacs.
 In her PhD thesis work, Veronika studied oxime-directed catalytic asymmetric transformations and discovered reaction conditions for highly substituted olefins with formation of unprecedented hydroboration and hydrogenation products.
 After completing her PhD and a brief stint at Genentech, Veronika joined Amit Choudhary's lab at the Broad Institute of MIT and Harvard as a Damon Runyon Fellow.

 While at Broad, Veronika designed and synthesized first-in-class phosphorylation-inducing bifunctional small molecules (PHICS) that enabled kinases to introduce known and novel phosphorylations on the target proteins.
 These proof-of-concept studies demonstrated that induction of proximity between kinase and protein-of-interest can lead to therapeutically relevant functional outcomes and became the foundation of the bifunctional molecule-focused platform company Photys Therapeutics.
 Veronika has also collaborated with scientists from Stuart Schreiber, David Liu, Eric Fisher, Benjamin Ebert and Bridget Wagner groups and co-authored several patents and publications focused on reduction of PROTAC off-targets, relocalization of target proteins with small bifunctional molecules, targeted transcriptional regulation, design of prodrugs and Zn-ionophores, as well as development of novel compact protein degradation tags (degrons) via phage-assisted continuous evolution.
 Discoveries that Veronika contributed to during her work at Broad Instituted are being actively explored to develop novel therapeutics for treatment of cancer, infectious diseases and diabetes